-Will Rajanikanth Come To Bengaluru To Meet Fans Following Petta’s Success In Karnataka?
+Will Rajinikanth Come To Bengaluru To Meet Fans Following Petta’s Success In Karnataka?

 One of the most awaited movies of Superstar Rajinikanth, Petta was released on January 10, 2018.
-It was distributed in Karanataka by Jack Manju, who is extremely happy about the sort of response the film has received.
+It was distributed in Karnataka by Jack Manju, who is extremely happy about the sort of response the film has received.
 The movie has already managed to create immense buzz among the audience.
 Thalaiva's fans in Bangalore have gone gaga over Petta.
 Reports are also making rounds that the superstar would be dubbing for the Kannada version of Petta by himself.
 Will Rajinikanth come to Bengaluru to meet fans following his films success?
 Here's what Jack Manju has to say.

 Audience Is Loving The Film!